 Below that you’ll choose your hosting package info:

-The cheapest price per month is available when you select a 36-month plan, but that’s a long commitment, so I would choose the 12 or 24-month plan.
+The cheapest price per month is available when you select a 36-month plan, but if you want a shorter commitment, you can choose the 12- or 24-month plan.

 I would uncheck SiteLock Security as well.